czernika/kawa-docs/docs/front-end/pagination.md

 ])|noescape}
 ```

-If ypu wish to have more control over building pagination links, you may use `$posts->pagination` as `Pagination` object.
+If you wish to have more control over building pagination links, you may use `$posts->pagination` as `Pagination` object.
 It will return an array of `PaginationLink` objects

 ```latte
 <ul n:if="$posts->pagination">